fenago/deep-learning-for-nlp/Lab Guides/chapter_13/Lab_8.md

 same kind vocabulary seen in the test dataset.
 Next, let’s look at loading a pre-trained word embedding in Keras.

-13.5

-Example of Using Pre-Trained GloVe Embedding
+# Example of Using Pre-Trained GloVe Embedding

 The Keras Embedding layer can also use a word embedding learned elsewhere.
 It is common in the field of Natural Language Processing to learn, save, and make freely available word embeddings.
 For example, the researchers behind GloVe method provide a suite of pre-trained word embeddings on their website released under a public domain license.
 The smallest package of embeddings is 822 Megabytes, called glove.6B.zip.

+#### Download Dataset
+Dataset is very huge.
+Before running the notebook, download the dataset and unzip it.
+`curl -L  http://downloads.cs.stanford.edu/nlp/data/glove.6B.zip -o glove.6B.zip`

+`unzip glove.6B.zip`

 It was trained on a dataset of one billion tokens (words) with a vocabulary of 400 thousand words.
 There are a few different embedding vector sizes, including 50, 100, 200 and 300 dimensions.
 You can download this collection of embeddings and we can seed the Keras Embedding layer with weights from the pre-trained embedding for the words in your training dataset.